 Prof. dr. ir. arch.
 Andrew Vande Moere is a Professor in Design Informatics at the Department of Architecture at KU Leuven in Belgium.
-He is particularly interested in how the craft of designers can augment currently emerging technologies towards the creation of purposeful applications.
+He conducts design-oriented research on the potential of emerging technologies.